 The iPhone's button and battery were both on the way out, and the iOS7 mandatory upgrade had slowed the thing to a crawl.
-Having had a Nexus 7 for a couple of years, I wasn't wed to the iOS ecosystem, and SoftBank's LTE based plans for the iPhones all carried big price increases per month over my 3G plan.
+Having had a couple of Nexus 7s for a couple of years, I wasn't wed to the iOS ecosystem, and SoftBank's LTE based plans for the iPhones all carried big price increases per month over my 3G plan.
 I shopped around and found virtual carrier Y!
 Mobile (what was WillCom and E-Mobile, and ironically piggy backs off the SoftBank network) was cheap, and had the LG Nexus 5 phone for a smaller monthly fee than my current 3G plan with a 3GB cap.
 As it's an unlocked phone, it'll also make trips outside Japan a little simpler with SIMs, which will really help.

 Six weeks on, as a physical device, I like it, it's very light after the iPhone, and even with the fairly chunky Spigen case, it still feels light but solid.
 I tend to get a case for my devices which I think which will survive well.
 It feels speedy, but I accept that's relative after the disaster the iPhone 4 became with iOS 7 (not helped by Apple refusing to let iPhone 4 users update to a secure iOS6 train release after the goto fail fiasco).
 There are plenty of reviews though which will do a better job than I could.
 I do like Android, but you'll notice I tend to get Nexus devices, and that's because I like that they don't ship with the ridiculous carrier and manufacturer apps, and you're almost guaranteed to get OS updates quickly.